 Sales of our products and services historically have been concentrated in a small number of customers.
 Principal customers for our products and services include domestic and international wireless/mobile service providers, OEMs, as well as private network users such as public safety agencies; government institutions; and utility, pipeline, railroad and other industrial enterprises that operate broadband wireless networks.
-We had revenue from a single external customer that exceeded 10% of our total revenue during fiscal 2012, 2011 and 2010.
+We had revenue from two customers that each exceeded 10% of our total revenue during fiscal 2013, and one customer in each of 2012 and 2011.
 Although we have a large customer base, during any given quarter a small number of customers may account for a significant portion of our revenue.

-It is possible that a significant portion of our future product sales also could be concentrated in a limited number of customers.
+It is possible that a significant portion of our future product sales also could become even more concentrated in a limited number of customers as currently, two of our customers, MTN and Verizon Wireless, each represented over 10% of our revenue.
 In addition, product sales to major customers have varied widely from period to period.
 The loss of any existing customer, a significant reduction in the level of sales to any existing customer, or our inability to gain additional customers could result in declines in our revenue or an inability to grow revenue.
-In addition, consolidation of our potential customer base could result in purchasing decision delays as consolidating customers integrate their operations and could generally reduce our opportunities to win new customers to the extent that the number of potential customers decreases.
+In addition, further consolidation of our potential customer base could result in purchasing decision delays as consolidating customers integrate their operations and could generally reduce our opportunities to win new customers to the extent that the number of potential customers decreases.
 Furthermore, as our customers become larger, they may have more leverage to negotiate better pricing which could adversely affect our revenues and gross margins.